shapeshed/jekyll.shapeshed.com/_posts/2006-10-20-curving_the_edges_of_images_in_photoshop.md

 description: "I get a lot of search engine referrals from people looking to create curved images or curved rectangles in Photoshop.
 So here's a quick tutorial to show you how. "
 categories: [Design, Photoshop]
 ---
-**UPDATE 15/02/07**: Quite a few people seem to have been having trouble with this so I've added a video at the bottom.
-There are some good comments below too that should help you if you have difficulties

 ## Curved rectangles

 Curved rectanges are simple - there is tool in photoshop that will create the shape for you.
 You can access this tool by pressing U. This selects the Custom Shape Tool.
 To create a curved rectangle you need the Rounded Rectangle Tool, which is the second one down.